johnpolacek/hello-next-app/README.md

 Duplicate the `.env` as `.env.build` then uncomment and set the `FIREBASE_PRIVATE_KEY` var and set it to the value from the json credentials file you downloaded from Firebase (it should start with `-----BEGIN PRIVATE KEY-----` and end with `\n-----END PRIVATE KEY-----\n`).

-The `.env-build` file should never enter our source control as it has private keys that should only be used in our local environment.
+The `.env.build` file should never enter our source control as it has private keys that should only be used in our local environment.

 When it comes time for deployment, we will add these environment variables to the remote environment via the console (see the Deployment section).